Who is the CAEC exam for?

 Preparation for the CAEC exam can be done at brick-and-mortar sites across Canada, and the official CAEC website also offers support.
 However, for students with busy schedules, a good online prep course like the one designed by Onsego Canada offers many advantages as well and may offer the best and fastest solution.

-Cansego has developed a comprehensive, affordable online CAEC prep course through Onsego Canada that covers every CAEC exam topic.
+Onsego has developed a comprehensive, affordable online CAEC prep course that covers every CAEC exam topic.
 Working with an online program allows you to study when, where, and what you want, putting you in the driver’s seat.
 You control your progress, saving you a lot of time and money.

 How to get a CAEC?